MoonPoet/xaprb-src/content/blog/2008/kickfire-stream-processing-sql-queries.md

 They are still in stealth mode and my NDA prevents me from being able to tell you a lot or answer all your questions yet.
 But someday they will no longer be in stealth mode, and you'll find out everything you want to then.

-Hint: they are going to be giving a <a href="http://en.oreilly.com/mysql2008/public/schedule/detail/3286">keynote address</a> on their technology, but there's not much detail in the description.
+Hint: they are going to be giving a [keynote address](http://en.oreilly.com/mysql2008/public/schedule/detail/3286) on their technology, but there's not much detail in the description.
 Come to the keynote and find out.

 ### Why am I writing this?